-Any recaptured animals must have their ears inspected closely to assess whether any infection has occurred.
-Appropriate anaesthetic, antiseptic and measures of pain control must be used when/if required.
+Any recently recaptured animals must have their ears inspected closely to assess whether the wound is healing properly.
+Appropriate assessment (including veterinary assessment if necessary) and first aid must be used when/if required.

-- (c) If an animal is injured during handling/ear notching, treat any superficial wounds with a topical antiseptic (e.g., Betadine®) (refer to the department SOP for First Aid for Animals). - (d) If an animal is seriously injured, refer to the flowchart in the department SOP for

-Euthanasia of Animals Under Field Conditions to make the decision on whether to euthanase or seek veterinary care.
+- (c) If an animal is injured during handling/ear notching, refer to the department SOP for First Aid for Animals. - (d) If an animal is seriously injured, refer to the flowchart in the department SOP for Euthanasia of Animals Under Field Conditions to make the decision on whether to euthanise or seek veterinary care.

 ANIMAL WELFARE: Care should be taken when deciding where to place the ear notch to ensure that it is in an area with few blood vessels.
-Ear notching and punching can result in excessive bleeding which, should it occur, needs to be controlled prior to the animal being released.
+Ear notching and punching can result in excessive bleeding which, should it occur, needs to be controlled prior to release of the animal.